Senior Honors Thesis

 Each year, a select group of undergraduate students enrolls in the History Senior Honors Thesis program that culminates in the writing of a substantial, original, and polished piece of historical research.
 If you plan to go to graduate school in history, to attend law school, to work in public history or if you simply cannot get enough of historical research and writing, this might be the program for you.

 Each year, at the beginning of the spring semester, the department invites the application of rising seniors who have an overall academic average of 3.3 or better, who have an average of 3.4 or better in history courses, and who will have successfully completed at least one Undergraduate Seminar in History 398.
-For details on how to apply to the History Senior Honors Thesis program, click here.
 For the Spring 2019 application, click here.

 The basic structure for the senior honors program is provided by History 691H and 692H, an intensive, two-semester research and writing seminar conducted by the department’s honors director.
 In addition to weekly seminar meetings, each honors candidate holds regular meetings with an honors adviser, a faculty member with knowledge of the given field.